 Each faculty member seeks to establish a personal relationship with students, aiding them in selecting academic goals and encouraging them in personal spiritual growth.
-In addition, the Dean of Students, a College counselor, Resident Supervisors, Campus Ministry Team members and Student Life Council members help students work through any concerns or problems that arise from college experiences.
+In addition, the Campus Minister, a College counselor, Resident Supervisors, Campus Ministry Team members and Student Life Council members help students work through any concerns or problems that arise from college experiences.